-This hoisin lime glazed salmon is an easy and healthy dinner choice – the salmon and vegetables cook together on the same pan.
+This Asian salmon is an easy and healthy dinner choice.
+The salmon and vegetables cook together on the same pan and are coated in a hoisin lime glaze.

-As I mentioned before, this hoisin lime glazed salmon is amazing, but on top of that the dish has a few other benefits – it’s healthy, quick and the salmon and veggies cook together on one pan.
+As I mentioned before, this Asian salmon is amazing, but on top of that the dish has a few other benefits – it’s healthy, quick and the salmon and veggies cook together on one pan.
 I can’t officially call this a one pot meal because you’ll actually need a pot and a pan, but it’s still super easy to make.

 First off is the hoisin lime glaze – this sauce is made of a few simple ingredients like soy sauce, ginger, lime juice and hoisin sauce.
 The ingredients go into a pot to simmer for about 10 minutes which creates a thick, intensely flavored glaze.